Fariba-Kamani/Heritage-House-Price-Insight-Predictor/README.md

 |YearRemodAdd|Remodel date (same as construction date if no remodelling or additions)|1950 - 2010|
 |SalePrice|Sale Price|34900 - 755000|

+## Project Terms & Jargon

+- **Client**: The fictional individual (Lydia Doe) who inherited four houses and seeks pricing insights.
+- **Property**: A house located in Ames, Iowa, included in the dataset.
+- **Sale Price**: The amount a house was sold for.
+This is what we aim to predict.
+- **Attribute (or Feature)**: A characteristic of a house, such as its size, number of bedrooms, or the quality of the kitchen.
+- **Prediction**: An estimate of a house’s sale price based on its attributes.

 ## Business Requirements

 As a good friend, you are requested by your friend, who has received an inheritance from a deceased great-grandfather located in Ames, Iowa, to  help in maximising the sales price for the inherited properties.